Amedeo Avogadro: Response to the theory

 The scientific community did not give great attention to Avogadro's theory, and it was not immediately accepted.
 André-Marie Ampère proposed a very similar theory three years later (in his Sur la détermination des proportions dans lesquelles les corps se combinent d'après le nombre et la disposition respective des molécules dont leurs particules intégrantes sont composées; "On the Determination of Proportions in which Bodies Combine According to the Number and the Respective Disposition of the Molecules by Which Their Integral Particles Are Made"), but the same indifference was shown to his theory as well.

 Only through studies by Charles Frédéric Gerhardt and Auguste Laurent on organic chemistry was it possible to demonstrate that Avogadro's law explained why the same quantities of molecules in a gas have the same volume.

 Unfortunately, related experiments with some inorganic substances showed seeming contradictions.
 This was finally resolved by Stanislao Cannizzaro, as announced at Karlsruhe Congress in 1860, four years after Avogadro's death.
-He explained that these exceptions were due to molecular dissociations at certain temperatures, and that Avogadro's law determined not only molecular masses, but atomic masses as well.
+He explained that these exceptions were due to molecular dissociations at certain temperatures, and that Avogadro's law determined not only molecular masses but atomic masses as well.

 In 1911, a meeting in Turin commemorated the hundredth anniversary of the publication of Avogadro's classic 1811 paper.
-King Victor Emmanuel III attended, and Avogadro's great contribution to chemistry was recognized.
+King Victor Emmanuel III attended, and Avogadro's great contribution to chemistry was recognised.

 Rudolf Clausius, with his kinetic theory on gases proposed in 1857, provided further evidence for Avogadro's law.
 Jacobus Henricus van 't Hoff showed that Avogadro's theory also held in dilute solutions.

 Avogadro is hailed as a founder of the atomic-molecular theory.